T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * Most URLs will be rendered via class link.
 * Column names like `_pagee`, `_mailto`, ... are wrapper to class link.
-* The parameters for link contains a prefix to make them position-independet.
+* The parameters for link contains a prefix to make them position-independent.

 +---+---+--------------+-----------------------------------+---------------------------+----------------------------------------------------------------------------------------------------------------------------------------+
 |URL|IMG|Meaning       |Qualifier                          |Example                    |Description                                                                                                                             |